JulianH89/oligo-finder-nf/README.md

 7. **MERGE_RESULTS**: Merge the filtered sequences and cross-reactivity reports for each gene.

-8. **CONVERT_TO_ORDER**:  Convert the oligos into chemically-modified format for production and emerge with the final TSV report.
+8. **GENERATE_FINAL_REPORT**: Generate chemically-modified format of the oligos for production and emerge with the final TSV report.

 ## Requirements